mogic-le/changelog-helper/README.md

 #### Add entry

-You can run a one-liner using the `changelog:add` command:
+You can run a one-liner using the `add` command:

-    changelog-helper changelog:add [added,changed,deprecated,fixed,...]
+    changelog-helper add [added,changed,deprecated,fixed,...]
 This is a new entry line

 Or you can use the same command in a interactive mode:

-    changelog-helper changelog:add
+    changelog-helper add

 #### Add entry based on commits

 You can use the same command in a interactive mode:

-    changelog-helper changelog:add-commit
+    changelog-helper add-commit

 #### Add new release